-In this tutorial we will show you how to install LAMP Server on Linux Mint 19.
-For those of you who didn’t know, LAMP (a server stack) represents a full featured stack containing the most popular web server known as Apache, the most popular database server MariaDB and the most popular open-source web programming language known as PHP.
+In this tutorial, we will show you how to install the LAMP Server on Linux Mint 19.
+For those of you who didn’t know, LAMP (a server stack) represents a full-featured stack containing the most popular web server known as Apache, the most popular database server MariaDB and the most popular open-source web programming language known as PHP.
 All components are free and open-source software, and the combination is suitable for building dynamic web pages.
 The LAMP stack is one of the most popular server configurations in the world.

 Install LAMP Server on Linux Mint 19

 Step 1.
 Before running the tutorial below, it’s important to make sure your system is up to date by running the following

 apt commands in the terminal:

 Step 2.
 Installing Apache.

 Install the Apache web server and type in the command shown below:

 Once you have completed the installation, run:

 sudo systemctl start apache2.service sudo systemctl enable apache2.service